aashnajoshi/StockViz/README.md

 # StockViz
-This project analyzes and visualizes stock price data for Microsoft (MSFT) and Salesforce (CRM) over the last year, using data sourced from Yahoo Finance.
+StockViz analyzes and visualizes stock price data for Microsoft (MSFT) and Salesforce (CRM) over the past year, using data from Yahoo Finance.
+It features interactive Plotly graphs and allows users to select date ranges for viewing historical data.

 ## Features
 - Fetches stock price data for MSFT and CRM.